rssh/scala-gopher/README.md

     }

-  Here statements inside defer block are executed at the end of goScope block in reverse order.
+  Here statements inside defer block executed at the end of goScope block in reverse order.

-  Basically, inside goScope we can use two pseudofunctions:
+  Inside goScope we can use two pseudo functions:

 * `defer(body: =>Unit):Unit` - defer execution of `body` until the end of `go` or `goScope` block and previous defered blocks.
 * `recover[T](f:PartialFunction[Throwable,T]):Boolean` -- can be used only within `defer` block with next semantics:
-* * if exeception was raised inside `go` or `goScope` than `recover` try to apply  `f` to this exception and
+* * if exception was raised inside `go` or `goScope` than `recover` try to apply  `f` to this exception and
 * * * if   `f` is applicable - set `f(e)` as return value of the block and return true
 * * * otherwise - do nothing and return false
-* * during normal exit - return fase.
+* * during normal exit - return false.

 You can look on `defer` as on stackable finally clauses, and on `defer` with `recover` inside as on `catch` clause.
 Small example: